 In 2005, he published the german Graffiti practise book and went on, developing new Graffiti techniques and applications.
 TagStyleZ for example are stencilled textiles, Graffiti on used material or clothes, graded up through the artistic process and new context.

 The many-sided StreetArtist explores the borders between urban art and societal phenomena like flashmobs or guerilla marketing.
-Occsionally, he works under aliases, when testing new cultural applications.
+Occasionally, he works under aliases, when testing new cultural applications.

-For his atmospheric interior designs, he uses a mixing technique with graffiti and classical paintings.
+For his atmospheric interior designs and public large-scale murals, he uses a mixing technique with graffiti and classical paintings.
 Frequently, he includes Graffiti techniques for his upcycling designs and objects.